IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 “The dimensions are surprisingly comfortable, yes, it is a large watch, it’s 44-millimeter and it is platinum, but using this new case construction, the watch becomes lighter, the watch becomes smoother with soft glass and becomes more wearable.
 Also, we have used this technology as a kind of signature element for the entire new collection, so the new perpetual calendars use the same construction.
 The glass is not domed as much as the Eternal Calendar, but we use the same principles: slimming down the case ring and using box glass in the front and back.
 This is also the same for the Portugieser automatic 42mm and 40mm pieces, they use the same principle.”

 And speaking of the new Portugieser collection, the colours this year are fantastic and IWC seemed to have nailed them all the while linking them back to their theme – “A Tribute To Eternity”.
-For those not aware, the colours on the Portugiesers represent different parts of the day with the Silver moon, Morning Dew, Horizon Blue, Dune and Obsidian.
+For those not aware, the colours on the Portugiesers represent different parts of the day with the Horizon Blue, Dune, Obsidian and Silver Moon.
 We delve into this a little deeper with Christian…

-It’s a combination between strategy and design.
-When we started working on this collection we said “OK, we can’t re-work the collection without introducing some new colour, because at the end, when they’re on display, you have to see that there is something new, and the colour will deliver that visual impact.
+When we started working on this collection we said “OK, we can’t re-work the collection without introducing some new colour.
 So we were seeking colours that would combine a certain novelty aspect with the variability in the understatement which is part of the Portugieser line.
 We didn’t want to go into lime green and purple for example, they just needed to have the timeless aesthetics and the classiness that fit the Portugieser collection.
 So we said OK, why don’t we use the cycle of the day?
-It is the guiding idea that connects the new colours, starting from the Silver Moon, Morning Dew, to the Horizon Blue, and the warm afternoon light for the Dune and then the Obsidian for the night.”
+It is the guiding idea that connects the new colours, starting from the Silver Moon, to the Horizon Blue, and the warm afternoon light for the Dune and then the Obsidian for the night.”

 RELATED READING: Iconic Watch Designs: IWC Schaffhausen Portugieser